 Some features will require a server, although there are workarounds.
 (Brackets.io and Visual Studio provide one, or you can use node.js or whatever you’re comfortable with.)

 A senior software engineer with expertise in HTML5 and WebGL.
-He is now the User Group lead for WebGL Workshop and co-ordinator of the Khronos London Chapter.
+He has been presenting and teaching for the last five years.